Road House (1989 film): Critical response

 On Rotten Tomatoes, Road House has a rating of 44% based on 50 reviews, with an average rating of 5.40/10.
 The consensus states: "Whether Road House is simply bad or so bad it's good depends largely on the audience's fondness for Swayze -- and tolerance for violently cheesy action."
+Metacritic, which uses a weighted average, assigned the a score of 36 out of 100, based on 16 critics, indicating "generally unfavorable" reviews.

 Accolades

-Road House was nominated for (but did not "win") five Golden Raspberry Awards: Worst Picture, Worst Actor (Patrick Swayze), Worst Supporting Actor (Ben Gazzara), Worst Director, and Worst Screenplay.
+At the 10th Golden Raspberry Awards, Road House was nominated for (but did not "win") five Golden Raspberry Awards: Worst Picture, Worst Actor (Patrick Swayze for this film and Next of Kin), Worst Supporting Actor (Ben Gazzara), Worst Director and Worst Screenplay.
 The film is listed in Golden Raspberry Award founder John Wilson's book The Official Razzie Movie Guide as one of The 100 Most Enjoyably Bad Movies Ever Made.